zkl21hoang/cloud-iot-weather-data-analysis/README.md

 # IoT - Cloud Project: Weather Observation System - Multi IoT-node architecture

-By integrating the Cloud services and features (AWS) with the IoT system, our team have developed an IoT intelligent system which automatically collects weather data from each IoT node, stores it in an RDS database hosted on AWS Cloud, and visualizes it using the developed PHP Web Application.
-By applying the multi sensors to one IoT-node architecture, our team developed multiple IoT nodes that can collect six different types of weather records and automatically analyze them to provide the current condition of air quality via the web application.
+Our team created the IoT intelligent system by integrating Cloud services and features (AWS) with the IoT system, which automatically collects weather data from each IoT node, stores it in an RDS database hosted on AWS Cloud, and visualizes it using the developed PHP Web Application.
+By applying the multi-sensors to one IoT-node architecture, our team developed multiple IoT nodes that can collect six different types of weather records and automatically analyze them to provide the current condition of air quality via the web application.
 The web application will process and visualize the weather records as well as the current condition of air quality in real-time for the client through the interface of the web application.
+For the data analysis and visualization part, our team decided to use the data visualization software (PowerBI) to visualize and deeply analyze the collected weather records.
 ####
 There are 10 types of record that will be visualized and provided for the client through web application including:
 + ID